hsf-training/hsf-training-docker/setup.md

 ## Analysis Code

-Having completed yesterday's gitlab-CI tutorial, we assume you now have two gitlab repos in your namespace: one containing code to skim the NanoAOD-like samples and convert them to histograms, and the other containing the code needed to do the final fit.

-In case you'd like to start fresh, we provide two such 'starter' repos that you can fork into your namespace and work directly from:
+Later in this tutorial, you will be asked to work with a simple analysis that utilizes the CMS OpenData to search for Higgs to 2 tau leptons.
+The full analysis itself can be found here - [https://github.com/hsf-training/hsf-training-cms-analysis](https://github.com/hsf-training/hsf-training-cms-analysis) - and there is a dedicated set of training lessons provided here - [Link to CMS Payload Videos](https://www.youtube.com/watch?v=gplMywJAFDI&list=PLKZ9c4ONm-Vk0wnDKaaovoEkOk3PVdL0V) - which are then used as input to the continuous integration training here - [Link to CICD Videos](https://www.youtube.com/watch?v=NcVGX8zWzQY&list=PLKZ9c4ONm-VmmTObyNWpz4hB3Hgx8ZWSb).
+Though it is best if you work through these lessons, the key point is that we will assume you have two GitLab repos in your namespace : one containing code to skim the NanoAOD-like samples and convert them to histograms, and the other containing the code needed to do the final fit.
+You can either do this yourself, or if you'd like to start fresh, we provide two such 'starter' repos that you can fork into your namespace and work directly from:

 **Skimming code:** [https://github.com/hsf-training/hsf-training-cms-analysis-snapshot](https://github.com/hsf-training/hsf-training-cms-analysis-snapshot)